meltface-80/MusicD-Remote/README.md

 - **Instant search** — whole-library search with results as you type
 - **Album detail** — full track listing, play/queue actions, release year, editorial review, and artist bio
 - **Now Playing** — live panel showing the current track with album art and transport controls
-- **Play unheard** — one tap to find and play an album not in your listening history
+- **Play unheard** — the compass - one tap to find and play an album not in your listening history.
+It selects anything you havent yet listened to.
+If every album has been played it will play anything that hasnt been played within 30 days
 - **Random Album Radio** — automatically queues a new random album when your queue runs dry, keeping music going without repeating recent plays
 - **Record labels** — browse your library by label, with Fan Art TV logos where available
 - **Filters** — narrow the random pool by genre, decade, tag, or label